mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 In non-living systems, this manifests as the process that shapes systems toward more stable, lower-energy configurations.
 A water droplet forming a sphere, a crystal growing in a supersaturated solution, or atoms arranging themselves into molecular structures –-- all of these can be viewed as systems minimising their free energy by finding configurations that best match the constraints of their environment.

 In organisms, this manifests as 'active inference', where organisms seek to reduce the error between predicted and actual sensory inputs.
-They do this either by seeking out or building environments that match their adaptations (their 'internal markov state'), or by developing increasingly sophisticated internal models to handle environmental uncertainty (sensors, instincts, abstraction and the capability to plan).
+They do this either by seeking out or building environments that match their adaptations (their 'internal Markov state'), or by developing increasingly sophisticated internal models to handle environmental uncertainty (sensors, instincts, abstraction and the capability to plan).
 More on this in [part 8](#part-8).

 ### Weak and Strong Emergence<a id="part-3"></a>